hugodebaig/retirementcalculator/README.md

 # Retirement Calculator

-A visual, interactive retirement calculator built for Stream.
+A visual, interactive retirement calculator.
 Allows users to see how small changes to their salary, contributions, and annual raises impact their retirement outcomes.

 ## Features